 Stories of travelers returning home to unexpected phone bills totaling thousands of dollars are uncomfortably common.

-That being said, having access to the Internet when traveling abroad is a great way to minimize your stress and have a smooth travel experience.
+That being said, having access to the Internet when traveling abroad is a great way to minimize your stress, save phone data, and have a smooth travel experience.
 Maps, Itineraries, currency exchange, language translation, and dozens of other applications need the internet to function properly.
 However, data can be very expensive, especially due to data roaming charges.

 Luckily, there are many ways to use less data on your smartphone and still be at ease when traveling abroad.

 1. Use Free Tourist Wi-Fi

 Many countries have rolled-out Wi-Fi networks across major cities, specifically to help tourists to connect to free public Wi-Fi.
 You can access free high-speed Wi-Fi in places like Singapore, Hong Kong, Helsinki, Tel Aviv, Perth, Tokyo, and the majority of the USA and Europe.

 You can connect to free Wi-Fi services in these places without any username or password.
 This internet connection can be accessed when you download and register with apps that let you gain free access without any roaming data charges.

 Just be sure to research what Wi-Fi might be available in your travel location and how to connect, and be aware of any security issues.